crosswalk-project/crosswalk-website/documentation/Getting_Started/10-Host_setup.md

 5. Configure your environment.
 6. Check your environment.

 On both host platforms, a bash shell is used as the main installation environment.
-This is readily available on Linux (look for *Terminal* in the list of applications); or can be installed easily on Windows (see [installing utilities on Windows](/#documentation/Getting-started/Host-setup/Installing-utilities)).
+This is readily available on Linux (look for *Terminal* in the list of applications); or can be installed easily on Windows <a href="#documentation/getting_started/host_setup/Installing-utilities">installing utilities on Windows</a>).

 ### bash and cmd